 Over the past decade, trails have become one of the most popular recreational amenities in the U.S. Couples use them to take walks together, parents use them to teach their children how to ride a bicycle, and other use them to help lose weight, stay in shape, train for a race, or as a means by which to get to work, school, or to the store.

-Not surprisingly, studies have shown that trail enhance local property values and can do much to attract residents, tourists, and busineses, to reduce traffic, and to improve air quality.
+Not surprisingly, studies have shown that trails enhance local property values and can do much to attract residents, tourists, and busineses, to reduce traffic, and to improve air quality.

 Because of these important benefits, Dallas County and many of its cities have been actively working to create a comprehensive trail system in the Dallas area.
 It is our goal to have a system that connects work places, neighborhoods, retail areas and other major destinations, and that enables people to safely walk, run, bike, or skate from one end of the County to another--a distance of at least thirty miles--without the need of a car.

 The County and its cities are also presently in the process of designing and constructing another twenty-five miles of trail which should be completed within the next two-to-three years.
-These projects, among others, will involve extending the already popular Katy Trail, building the first trail in Cedar Hill, and creating a major east-west trail (Northaven) in Dallas.
+These projects, among others, will involve extending the already popular Katy Trail, building the first trail in Cedar Hill, and an extending what will become the Dallas area's major east-west trail (Northaven).